 Prep Is Key

 Baklava is not the most difficult dish to make (but don't tell anyone when you serve it).
-It's simply layers - phyllo and filling.
-The key to success is to have everything ready before starting - all refrigerated ingredients at room temperature, all nuts chopped and measured, all phyllo rolled out (homemade) or defrosted (don't open until ready to use), all brushes ready, and the oven preheated.
+It's simply layers of phyllo and filling.
+The key to success is to have everything ready before starting: all refrigerated ingredients at room temperature; all nuts chopped and measured; all phyllo rolled out (homemade) or defrosted (don't open until ready to use); all brushes ready; and the oven preheated.